indianakernick/Animera/doc/animation format.md

 ### PLTE (Palette)

-For indexed and RGBA sprites, the palette consists of RGBA entries.
+For indexed and RGBA animations, the palette consists of RGBA entries.
 Each entry is four bytes.
 Each of the four bytes correspond to the red, green, blue and alpha channels respectively.

-For gray-alpha sprites, the palette consists of gray-alpha entries.
+For gray-alpha animations, the palette consists of gray-alpha entries.
 Each entry is two bytes.
 Each of the two bytes correspond to the gray and alpha channels respectively.

 There can be no more than 256 palette entries.
 Trailing all-zero entries are assumed if they're not present.
 In other words, if the last few entries are